 Do the Digit Insurance

-Health Benefits of Chaturanga Dandasana (Four-Limbed Staff Pose)
+15 Health Benefits of Chaturanga Dandasana & How to Do It?

-Adopting Chaturanga Dandasana can be beneficial if you are trying to make your body active and restore your muscle’s flexibility.
-In addition, this posture energises your whole-body and increases your body strength with proper blood circulation.
+Adopting Chaturanga Dandasana can be beneficial if you try to make your body active and restore your muscle flexibility.
+In addition, this posture energises your whole body and increases your body strength with proper blood circulation.

-Keep scrolling to know more about the benefits of Chaturanga Dandasana!
+Keep scrolling to learn more about the benefits of Chaturanga Dandasana!

 Step 1: Start in a high plank position.